 - A cup will typically have anywhere between 50 to 100 milligrams of caffeine on average, though this depends on a lot of factors.

 - The most expensive and popular coffee is the famous Kopi Luwak.
-This is where berries are passed through a small cat-like mammal, the civet, and the beans are harvested from their dung.
+Kopi Luwak is made using berries that are passed through a small cat-like mammal, the civet.
+The beans are then harvested from their dung.
 The average small cup can set you back $70.
 It is apparently very sweet.

 Coffee As We Know It Today

 To properly understand modern coffee preparation, you need to know about the waves of coffee.
-This is where coffee production was revolutionized, first in the 1800s and then in the 1960s.
+Waves of coffee is where production was revolutionized, first in the 1800s and then in the 1960s.

 History Of The First Wave Of Coffee

-The first wave came after a rudimentary percolator was created in 1818 Paris.
-Innovation later came by way of Jabez Burns.
+The first wave of coffee began as a result of a rudimentary percolator that was invented in 1818. t Innovation later came by way of Jabez Burns.
 Burns was a New York inventor in 1864 who invented the first fireless coffee roaster.

 Like with many innovations, the ball had started rolling.
-Next, John Arbuckle (no, not the Garfield character) created a packaging machine that allowed his company to become one of the 1800’s biggest importers.
+Next, John Arbuckle created a packaging machine that allowed his company to become one of the 1800’s biggest importers.

-In 1901, the first espresso machine was then created in Italy.
-It was apparently made because the inventor, Luigi Bezzera, wanted his employees to get to work faster!
-The patent was sold to the La Pavoni company, which continued experimenting with the device.
+His patent eventually sold to the La Pavoni company.
+They continued experimenting with the device.
 Achille Gaggia would later beat them to the punch by increasing pressure using a piston device.